 Research and Development Institute of Power Engineering, Moscow.

-Above are the major scientific centres in the field of nuclear science and technology.
 Theoretical and experimental research performed at these institutes on nuclear and particle physics, neutron physics, thermophysics, hydraulics, material science and nuclear safety have received strong recognition.

 Major reactor and NSSS design and research